googlefonts/googlefonts.github.io/gf-guide/onboarder-workflow.md

 - **The original designer should be tagged when possible.**

-    The issue become then the place for the designer to update us about their progress and notify onboarders that the font is ready for review.
+    The issue becomes then the place for the designer to update us about their progress and notify onboarders that the font is ready for review.
 If they have a problem, they can also report it there and link to a specific issue; this way we have a good track of the different events that block us from onboarding a font.

-- **The upstream repo must be linked in the issue.**
+- **The upstream repo must be linked to the issue.**

     Sometimes, multiple sources of a font can exist on GitHub, or a source may be difficult to find.
 To make life easier for onboarders, a link to the source repo must be included.
 We try to ensure that the upstream is the original source of the font (typically, the repo was made by the font's designer), and not using some fork as a source.
 When an author is unresponding after giving consent to collaborate with Google Font, we may need to fork the project in the [googlefonts repository](https://github.com/googlefonts) so we can maintain it ourselves.